lguibr/muzerotriangle/muzerotriangle/mcts/README.md

 ## Purpose and Architecture

-This module implements the Monte Carlo Tree Search algorithm, a core component of the AlphaZero-style reinforcement learning agent.
-MCTS is used during self-play to explore the game tree and determine the next best move and generate training targets for the neural network.
+This module implements the Monte Carlo Tree Search algorithm, adapted for the MuZero framework.
+MCTS is used during self-play to explore the game tree, generate improved policies, and estimate state values, providing training targets for the neural network.

 -   **Core Components ([`core/README.md`](core/README.md)):**
-    -   `Node`: Represents a state in the search tree, storing visit counts, value estimates, prior probabilities, and child nodes.
-Holds a `GameState` object.
+    -   `Node`: Represents a state in the search tree.
+In MuZero, nodes store the *hidden state* (`s_k`) predicted by the dynamics function, the predicted *reward* (`r_k`) to reach that state, and MCTS statistics (visit counts, value sum, prior probability).
+The root node holds the initial `GameState` and its corresponding initial hidden state (`s_0`) after the first inference.
-    -   `search`: Contains the main `run_mcts_simulations` function orchestrating the selection, expansion, and backpropagation phases. **This version uses batched neural network evaluation (`evaluate_batch`) for potentially improved performance.** It collects multiple leaf nodes before calling the network.
+    -   `search`: Contains the main `run_mcts_simulations` function orchestrating the selection, expansion, and backpropagation phases.
+It uses the `NeuralNetwork` interface for initial inference (`h+f`) and recurrent inference (`g+f`). **It handles potential gradient issues by detaching tensors before converting to NumPy.**
-    -   `config`: Defines the `MCTSConfig` class holding hyperparameters like the number of simulations, PUCT coefficient, temperature settings, and Dirichlet noise parameters.
+    -   `config`: Defines the `MCTSConfig` class holding hyperparameters like the number of simulations, PUCT coefficient, temperature settings, Dirichlet noise parameters, and the discount factor (`gamma`).
-    -   `types`: Defines necessary type hints and protocols, notably `ActionPolicyValueEvaluator` which specifies the interface required for the neural network evaluator used by MCTS.
+    -   `types`: Defines necessary type hints and protocols, notably `ActionPolicyValueEvaluator` (though the `NeuralNetwork` interface is now used directly) and `ActionPolicyMapping`.
 -   **Strategy Components ([`strategy/README.md`](strategy/README.md)):**
     -   `selection`: Implements the tree traversal logic (PUCT calculation, Dirichlet noise addition, leaf selection).
-    -   `expansion`: Handles expanding leaf nodes **using pre-computed policy priors** obtained from batched network evaluation.
+    -   `expansion`: Handles expanding leaf nodes using policy predictions from the network's prediction function (`f`).
-    -   `backpropagation`: Implements the process of updating node statistics back up the tree after a simulation.
+    -   `backpropagation`: Implements the process of updating node statistics back up the tree, incorporating predicted rewards and the discount factor.
     -   `policy`: Provides functions to select the final action based on visit counts (`select_action_based_on_visits`) and to generate the policy target vector for training (`get_policy_target`).

 ## Exposed Interfaces

 -   **Core:**
-    -   `Node`: The tree node class.
+    -   `Node`: The tree node class (MuZero version).
     -   `MCTSConfig`: Configuration class (defined in [`muzerotriangle.config`](../config/README.md)).
-    -   `run_mcts_simulations(root_node: Node, config: MCTSConfig, network_evaluator: ActionPolicyValueEvaluator)`: The main function to run MCTS (uses batched evaluation).
+    -   `run_mcts_simulations(root_node: Node, config: MCTSConfig, network: NeuralNetwork, valid_actions_from_state: List[ActionType]) -> int`: The main function to run MCTS.
-    -   `ActionPolicyValueEvaluator`: Protocol defining the NN evaluation interface.
     -   `ActionPolicyMapping`: Type alias for the policy dictionary.
     -   `MCTSExecutionError`: Custom exception for MCTS failures.
 -   **Strategy:**